nealith/es/README.md

 # Satus

-The process is unstable, probably due to the interests points extraction.
-2 Tansk avaibles : Cromwell and T34/85
+The process is unstable, probably due to the interests points extraction step.
+2 Tanks avaibles : Cromwell and T34/85